Why saving meeting notes in folders is a big problem. Here's how you should organize your meeting notes instead.

 Meetings aren’t just where decisions get made, they also have a disproportional impact on team culture as well.
 When you connect your meeting notes to your calendar and other tools, you not only open up the flow of information, you create a more aligned and transparent team culture, one where meetings become a source of velocity and success.

-Want to give Hugo a try?
+Want to give Fellow a try?
 Sign-up now.
-Hugo is free for small teams and offers a 14-day pro trial.
+Fellow is free for small teams and offers a 14-day pro trial.